JackRKelly/XRMock/README.md

 # XRMock
-A web version of the iPhone XR homepage
+A web version of the iPhone XR lock screen https://xrmock.netlify.com/